-The Vector Core is now open for IBC approved investigators to use the facility.
-We anticipate being fully functional by July 2014.
-We are also able to provide intellectual assistance at this point.
+The Vector Core facility is available for use by Institutional Biosafety Committee (IBC) -approved investigators.
+The Vector Core team is able to provide intellectual and technical support.
 Please note, all cell lines must be certified as mycoplasma negative prior to use in the facility.

 About the Vector Core